pagkly/Zed/Investopedia3/Wellness Program.md

 ## Understanding Wellness Programs

-Besides improving employee productivity and decreasing sick days and leaves of absence—all of which reduce [operating costs](https://www.investopedia.com/terms/o/operating-cost.asp)—wellness programs may be able to lower an organization's [health insurance](https://www.investopedia.com/terms/h/healthinsurance.asp) expenses.
+Besides improving employee productivity and decreasing sick days and leaves of absence—all of which reduce [[operating costs]](https://www.investopedia.com/terms/o/operating-cost.asp)—wellness programs may be able to lower an organization's [health insurance](https://www.investopedia.com/terms/h/healthinsurance.asp) expenses.
 Employees can also benefit from wellness programs through lower health insurance premiums, decreased out-of-pocket medical expenditures, and an increased sense of well-being.

 It's also important for corporate wellness programs to promote mindfulness of workplace noise and regular, appropriate breaks.
-Many companies also offer in-house workout spaces or marked walking paths on the [corporate campus](https://www.investopedia.com/terms/c/corporate-headquarters.asp) to encourage physical activity.
+Many companies also offer in-house workout spaces or marked walking paths on the [[corporate campus]](https://www.investopedia.com/terms/c/corporate-headquarters.asp) to encourage physical activity.
 Others institute no-smoking policies or policies requiring seat belt use in company vehicles.

 In addition, organizations might create wellness-related linkages between their wellness program and other company benefits like employee assistance programs (EAPs), which help employees get support when they are in a difficult emotional or physical situation that affects both their health and their work.
 EAPs connect employees to counselors who can advise them confidentially on issues from emotional distress to a difficult medical diagnosis to personal or work-related issues to life events like marriage or parenting.